aristeidis-drivas/Asynchronous-Executor-for-Mathematical-Functions/README.md

 # Asynchronous Executor for Mathematical Functions
- Implemented a simple-multithreaded execution receiving mathematical  functions to execute them in parallel.
+ Implemented a simple-multithreaded executor receiving mathematical functions to execute them in parallel.

 ## Technologies & Tools